The pros and cons of Helicobacter pylori

 Conclusions.
 Our findings suggest an active role of H. pylori in protection against diarrheal diseases.

-Journal reference: Clinical Infectious Diseases search and more info website
+Journal information: Clinical Infectious Diseases

 © 2011 Medical Xpress